 Your international workforce will likely consist of talented recruits in your country of expansion.
 You might also consider sending some of your parent company’s employees abroad to support business development in your new location.
-When you work with Globalization Partners, we’ll ensure your nonnational workers have the appropriate visas and permits for legal employment in Saint Lucia.

 The government policy for nonnational workers requires a non-immigrant visa for entry into the country and a work permit for legal employment.
 A non-immigrant visa can be single-entry or multiple-entry.
 Single-entry visas allow holders to enter the country one time within three months.
 Multiple-entry visas permit several entries over one year.